GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/create.md

 ---
-title: Create your own extensions (behaviors, conditions, actions or expressions)
+title: Create your own extensions (objects, behaviors, conditions, actions or expressions)
 ---
-# Create your own extensions (behaviors, conditions, actions or expressions)
+# Create your own extensions (objects, behaviors, conditions, actions or expressions)

-You can also create, directly in your project, new behaviors, actions, conditions or expressions for your game.
-They can be created using events, just like in usual [events sheets](/gdevelop5/interface/events-editor) for scenes (or external events).
+Games can be enriched by extensions that can be created directly in a project.
+They can be made of [Javascript events](/gdevelop5/events/js-code/) or [standard events](/gdevelop5/events/), as in the usual [events sheets](/gdevelop5/interface/events-editor).

 !!! note